ipfs/js-ipfs/OKR.md

 - js.ipfs.io is finished and published - @diasdavid
 - Onboard 2 new full time contributors - @diasdavid
 - Complete the Awesome Endeavour, Documentation
-- Cut CI testing time in js-ipfs and js-ipfs-api by 50% (2x)
+- Cut CI testing time in js-ipfs and js-ipfs-api by 50% (2x) - @alanshaw

 Once these OKRs are finished, you will be able to find them on the [2018 Q3 IPFS OKRs Spreadsheet](https://docs.google.com/spreadsheets/d/19vjigg4locq4fO6JXyobS2yTx-k-fSzlFM5ngZDPDbQ/edit#gid=274358435)